 - Therapist repeats 3 to 5 times and retests for 175° of smooth, pain-free abduction

-Since AC joint restrictions typically limit end-range elevation and cross-body adduction; they are commonly seen in long-standing rotator cuff and frozen shoulder dysfunctions.
+Since AC joint restrictions typically limit end-range elevation and cross-body adduction, they are commonly seen in long-standing rotator cuff and frozen shoulder dysfunctions.
 In my practice, I’ve found that sternoclavicular and acromioclavicular joint movements are typically altered in those suffering traumatic shoulder injuries and/or chronic suboptimal posture.
 Slumped posture often starts as a “tissue issue” due to tension, trauma, or overuse.
 However, it eventually manifests as a sign of functional weakness in the brain’s hardware.
 This weakness stems from faulty peripheral input, inaccurate cortical processing, flawed output, or a combination of these factors.
 Extremity joints set off mechanoreceptive muscle/joint reflex arcs that can travel up and down the kinetic chain producing reactive muscle guarding (splinting) in neighboring structures.
 Pain-spasm-pain cycles are often hard to break until full range of motion is restored to these commonly overlooked shoulder girdle articulations.
-Try these simple graded exposure stretches to improve your thoracic outlet and rotator cuff clients and to enhance performance in your competitive athletes like DeAndre Hopkins.
+Try these simple graded exposure stretches to improve range of motion with your thoracic outlet and rotator cuff clients and to enhance performance in your competitive athletes like DeAndre Hopkins.